-Sometimes we don't want to acknowledge we have these fears, and come up with unconscious defense mechanisms to avoid them.
+Sometimes we don't want to acknowledge we have these fears, and use unconscious defense mechanisms to avoid them.
 One is to mysteriously lose interest in the relationship right before it would start to get scary or difficult.
-Some people adopt a face-saving attitude to justify their choices to themselves, like they may see themselves as a choosy, aloof rogue who's above it all.
+Some people adopt a face saving attitude to justify their choices to themselves, like they may see themselves as a choosy, aloof rogue who's above it all.

-You're unconsciously trying to befriend people who don't intimidate you (but they also don't interest you)
+You're unconsciously trying to befriend people who don't intimidate you (but also don't interest you)

 This is another way fear can influence you.
 You may feel nervous around the type of person you'd actually like to be friends with, to the point where you don't even try.
 Instead you socialize with people you feel comfortable around.
 That saves you from the unpleasant anxiety, but the cost is you're hanging around people who can't hold your attention for long.